alvi0avcc/rs-school/self-introduction/index.md

 Hello everyone, and welcome to my self-presentation.

-My name is Alexander Vavilov, and I am 46 years old.
+My name is Aleksandr Vavilov, and I am 46 years old.
 I am from Berdyansk, on the Azov Sea.
 In 2001, I graduated from the Ukrainian State Marine Technical University (now the National University of Shipbuilding) with a degree in Ships and Ocean Engineering.
 I am a shipbuilding engineer.

 I have been interested in programming since school (as far as it was possible in those days).
-The first computer at my school was the Pravets-8A, and the programming language was BASIC.
+The first computer at my school was the "Pravets-8A", and the programming language was BASIC.

 At university, I studied Pascal and its successor, Delphi.
 As part of my studies, I participated in the development of software for shipbuilding.